-The dental clinics are 20 years old; vital equipment is beginning to become unreliable and require expensive repairs that have resulted in critical loss of class time for students.
-In particular we are experiencing failures in the mechanisms of the dental chairs.
-We have received CTE to replace the 18 dental chairs in the dental hygiene clinic, and partial flooring replacement. which could cost up to \$300,000.00.

-We need to update some of our equipment in our dental clinic(eqipment is old and failing), our statim sterilizer, we need to replace at least 1 of our Midmark autoclaves, and our xray equipment.
+The dental clinics are 22 years old; vital equipment is beginning to become unreliable and require expensive repairs that have resulted in critical loss of class time for students.
+We need to update some of our equipment in our dental clinic(eqipment is old and failing), we need to add an instrument washer, we need to replace at least 1 of our Midmark autoclaves, and our xray equipment.
+We also need to purchase 2 piezzoelectric ultrasonic scalers for our students to use in clinic on their patients.